Indian-origin Sikh man among 9 killed in rail yard shooting in California | Law-Order

 At least eight of the nine killed were VTA employees, and investigators are trying to determine the motive, officials said.

-Singh was a light rail operator at the VTA for nine years.
-He worked at a separate building from where most of the other victims were found, giving the impression that Cassidy had selected his victims.
+Singh worked at a separate building from where most of the other victims were found, giving the impression that Cassidy had selected his victims.
 Singh was fatally shot in the stairwell of a VTA building, the report said.

 Singh's brother-in-law, P.J.
 Bath, another light rail operator at the VTA, confirmed that the shooter and Singh were in different buildings initially but said nothing on the victims being pre-decided by the killer.